michaelrsweet/lprint/README.md

 The following printers are currently supported:

 - DYMO LabelWriter printers
+- ESC/POS receipt printers such as the EPSON TM-series
 - Seiko Instruments SLP printers
 - TSPL/TSPL2 printers such as the Rollo X1038
 - Zebra/Eltron EPL2 printers
 - Zebra ZPL printers

-Additional drivers for Brother PT/QL, ESC/POS, and Zebra CPCL printers can be enabled using the `--enable-experimental` configure option, however they are untested and/or not fully functional.
+Additional drivers for Brother PT/QL, and Zebra CPCL printers can be enabled using the `--enable-experimental` configure option, however they are untested and/or not fully functional.
 Other label and receipt printers will be added as time and access to printers permits.

 Standards